-The patent portfolio for Glybera is in-licensed from the University of British Columbia, or UBC.
+The patent portfolio for Glybera is in-licensed from UBC.
 Under our existing license agreements, we are subject to various obligations, including diligence obligations such as development and commercialization obligations, as well as potential royalty payments and other obligations.
 If we fail to comply with any of these obligations or otherwise breach our license agreements, our licensing partners may have the right to terminate the applicable license in whole or in part.
 Generally, the loss of any one of our current licenses, or any other license we may acquire in the future, could materially harm our business, prospects, financial condition and results of operations.